information

 The new 12.4-million-gallon Washington Park Reservoir was built with compressible materials, thick concrete walls, and 176 pilings to help it withstand future earthquakes.

-We plan for earthquakes by designing new facilities to modern seismic standards and by investing in projects the Washington Park Reservoirs Improvement and the Willamette River Crossing.
+We plan for earthquakes by designing new facilities to modern seismic standards and by investing in projects like the Washington Park Reservoirs Improvement and the Willamette River Crossing.

 We partner with the U.S Forest Service, Oregon Department of Forestry, and local fire districts to protect the Bull Run watershed from wildfires.